 Bistra, is the third highest peak in Kosovo, after Gjeravica and Rudoka.
-It is located in the border between Kosovo and Macedonia, with an elevation of 2’651 m/alt.
-There are a few trails where you can hike this peak, but the most common are from Prevalla, through Lumbardh river spring or through Jazhinca lake.
-The path to Jazhinca lake, I’ve described to another blog post, therefore in this blog, I will describe the trail from Prevalla, through Lumbardh water spring to Bistra.
+It is located on the border between Kosovo and Macedonia, with an elevation of 2’651 m/alt.
+There are a few trails where you can hike this peak, but the most common are from Prevalla, through Lumbardh river spring, or through Jazhinca lake.
+The path to Jazhinca lake, I’ve described in another blog post, therefore in this blog, I will describe the trail from Prevalla, through Lumbardh water spring to Bistra.

 How to get there

 The starting point for this trail is near the touristic village of Prevalla, Prizren, and there are two ways to get to Prevalla.

 The first way is from the city of Prizren, you will go through some villages like Recan, Musnikovo, Sharr Mountains range, and finally, in Prevalla, the distance is 26 km.

 The other way is to go through Shterpce.
 Once you arrive in Shterpce you continue to Brezovica, and after that follow the road to Prevalla.
 The distance from Brezovica to Prevalla is 21 km.

 About the Prevalla to Bistra hike